Punkiebe/slush-node-typescript2/templates/README.md

 ### Webpack & Babel

+Uses [babel-preset-latest-minimal](https://github.com/gabmontes/babel-preset-latest-minimal) which determines what plugins are needed for Node.js via feature detection.

-Extra babel plugins for ES2017?
+Some extra (optional) babel plugins for ES2017:

 ```
     "babel-plugin-add-module-exports": "^0.2.1",